Synchronicity From Synchronized Chaos: Internal Sync vs. Mind-Matter Sync and the Role of Meaning

 The scalar field exhibits oscillon behavior for some forms of the nonlinear potential $V$ (Fig. \ref{figosc}a), but not for others (Fig. \ref{figosc}b).

 Where oscillons exist, a crude form of synchronized chaos is observed for a pair of loosely coupled scalar field systems (a configuration that is introduced to study the synchronization patterns, without physical motivation), as seen in Fig. \ref{figoscsync}.
-The fields do not synchronize, but the oscillons in the two systems tend to form in the same locations.
-For a potential that does not support oscillons, such positional coincidence is trivially absent, and there is no correlation between corresponding components of the underlying field.
+The fields do not synchronize, but the oscillons in the two systems tend to form in the same locations.\footnote{The phases of the oscillons do not necessarily agree, so neither do we have an example of {\it phase synchronization} - the celebrated phenomenon \cite{Rosenblum, Pikovsky} in which a system that is chaotic can nevertheless be assigned a phase which matches that of a second system.
+Oscillon frequencies depend on their amplitudes, which are generally different for a pair of oscillons whose positions correspond, and so the phases cannot agree.
+(Additionally, it is not clear how one would define a phase for a multi-oscillon system that would capture information about their positions.)} For a potential that does not support oscillons, the positional coincidence is trivially absent, and there is no correlation between corresponding components of the underlying field.
 Synchronization in this case can {\it only} be interpreted in terms of coherent structures in the separate systems.

 In a system as simple as the 3-variable Lorenz model, the hypothesis about the relationship between internal and external synchronization is also validated.
 In this case the relationship gives insight about which variables can be coupled to give synchronized chaos.
 Along the Lorenz attractor, the variables $X$ and $Y$ partially synchronize, resulting in the near-planar shape, while $Z$ is independent.
-Consistently with the hypothesized relationship, either $X$ or $Y$, but not $Z$, can be coupled to the corresponding variable in an external system to cause the two systems to synchronize.
+Consistently with the internal-external synchronization hypothesis, either $X$ or $Y$, but not $Z$, can be coupled to the corresponding variable in an external system to cause the two systems to synchronize, as is well known.

-To summarize the conclusions of this section: The meaningfulness of a synchronization pattern is naturally defined in terms of internal synchronization, or coherent structures, involving some of the variables that synchronize externally.
-But external synchronization usually implies the existence of internal synchronization, and hence meaning.
+To summarize: The meaningfulness of a synchronization pattern, as philosophically required, is naturally defined in terms of internal synchronization, or coherent structures, involving some of the variables that synchronize externally.
+But external synchronization usually (or, by hypothesis, always) implies the existence of internal synchronization, and hence meaning.